Major multifamily syndicator avoids foreclosure in suburban Dallas

 Vancouver-based Western Wealth Capital, a large multifamily investor with some syndicated deals in the United States, was accused of defaulting on $29.5 million in loans by Voya Investment Management for a 288-unit apartment complex.

 The property, at 5118 Broadway Boulevard in Garland, was scheduled for foreclosure on Sept.
 3, according to Roddy’s Foreclosure Listing Service.
-The parties were already in workout negotiations, according to an attorney for Western Wealth, and after the foreclosure notice, they landed on a resolution.
+The Real Deal did not contact Western Wealth before publication, but subsequently learned from the company’s attorney that the parties were already in workout negotiations, and that after the foreclosure notice, they landed on a resolution.

 Western Wealth bought the complex, called The Broadway, in 2021 with plans to update the units’ interiors, boost rents and sell it for a profit.
 But the costs ballooned — one filing from a local home repair company requested a lien for over $2,600 in unpaid bills for paint and resurfacing at the property earlier this month.